frwssr/frwssr_cloneitem/README.md

 # FEUERWASSER CloneItem (frwssr_cloneitem)
-Field type to clone an item in a multi-item region.
+Field type to clone an item in a multi-item region in [PerchCMS](https://grabaperch.com/).

 ## Installation